-Projects are no longer about websites, said the developer.
-They are also about having an iOS and an Android application, putting something on a Roku, an Apple watch… or even at a smart oven!
+Projects are no longer about websites, said the Drupal developer.
+They are also about having an iOS and an Android application, putting something on a Roku, an Apple Watch… or even at a smart oven!

 Here is where decoupled Drupal comes in.
 This is an architecture that allows you to entrust front-end experiences to other technologies, while Drupal serves as a data source.

 Thanks to the API-first Initiative, Drupal is well-suited to this kind of interaction.
 Great helpers for developers are RESTful web services in Drupal 8 core, and now — JSON:API in Drupal 8.7 core as of May 2019.
 This is enhanced by useful contributed modules like GraphQL, Subrequests, Relaxed web services, and so on.